-What does a health and safety representative or Joint Health and Safety Committee do?
+What do health and safety reps and Joint Health and Safety Committee do?

 Health and safety representative

 If your workplace has between 6 and 19 workers, it must have a health and safety representative.
 This is someone who you and the other workers choose.
 They must be a worker, not a manager.

 Their role is to deal with safety issues in the workplace.
 To do this, they:

 - suggest ways your employer can fix the problems

 - inspect the workplace at least once a month

 You can speak to them at any time about safety problems or concerns that you have.